Albert Greenwood Brown: Early criminal history

-Death of Susan Louise Jordan
+Murder of Susan Louise Jordan

 On the morning of October 28, 1980, Brown abducted 15-year-old Susan Louise Jordan while she was on her way to Arlington High School in Riverside.
 He had been posing as a jogger on the route.
 After dragging her to an orange grove, Brown brutally raped and sodomized her and strangled her to death with her shoelace; he also took her identification cards and school books.
 Susan's mother, Angelina Jordan, who had coincidentally left her car to be serviced at Brown's workplace, Rubidoux Motors, went to the school to search for Susan after her younger sister, Karen, and younger brother, James, returned home without her.
 After finding the family's number in a phone book, Brown called Angelina Jordan from a payphone at around 7:30 p.m. to tell her where he left her daughter's body.
 According to court documents, he said, "Hello, Mrs. Jordan, Susie isn't home from school yet, is she?
 You will never see your daughter again.
 You can find her body on the corner of Victoria and Gibson."
 Susan's body was found after Brown repeatedly made calls to the Riverside Police Department and the Jordan residence.
 One of Brown's subsequent calls was recorded by a police officer.